mikatahara/Pop-Looper/README.md

 - You can stop with pushing stop button.
 - As same time all tracks are cleared.

+- Tempo Parameter, You can edit the tempo for playing.
 - By pushing Wav Rec Button, you can download wav file of the pop looper sound.

 - If you have any idea to more fun this application, please let to write to Issues.